janosimas/notes/C++/vscode/vscode.md

   The official **LLVM** extension for **clangd** provides alternatives and extra tools for the Microsoft one.

-  The extesion can be set up by:
+  The extension can be set up by:
   1. `compile_commands.json`
       - More reliable
-      - Aderent to the project configuration
+      - Adherent to the project configuration

 <details>
 <summary> Generating compile_commands </summary>